JamesJHPark/Travel-Destination-Builder/README.md

 both throw the checked exception, IllegalDestinationException.
 - This checked exception is thrown if the country name of the input parameter, Destination, does not match any of the specified country names.
  Otherwise, the checked exception is not thrown.
-- To test this checked exception, the DestinationsManagerTest class contains the tests where:
-1) checked exception is expected 2) checked exception is not expected to be thrown.
+- For testing, the DestinationsManagerTest class contains the tests where: 1. checked exception is expected 2. checked exception is not expected to be thrown.
 - For example, testGetCityCatchExceptionSummer(), testGetCityCatchExceptionWinter(), testGetCityFromIceland() and testGetCityFromSpain() will test the above cases with try/catch blocks.
 - I have implemented the try/catch blocks within summerCall and winterCall methods in the TextPanel class of the UI package,